How our research saves lives

 The research you help us fund has led to some incredible advances in how we prevent, diagnose and treat cancer.
 Since 1979, we have invested £200 million in 2,000 research projects in 35 countries around the world.

-Thanks to research, cancer survival rates have doubled in the UK since the 1970s.
+Thanks to research like ours, cancer survival rates have doubled in the UK since the 1970s.
 One in two people diagnosed with cancer can now expect to survive for 10 years or more after their diagnosis.
 But we are nowhere near done.
 In 2020, it was estimated that around the world 19.3 million people were diagnosed and 9.9 million people died from cancer.
+And with cancer set to become the worlds biggest killer by 2030, research is needed more than ever.

 Scientist: Professor Awen Gallimore